airiaibot/airi1.0/README.md

 #### Why does the dev wallet hold supply?

-Dev wallet will be allocated with 6% of the supply at launch with 4% being burned upon migration, other 2% will half locked with vesting and the other half will be used for marketing purposes.
+Dev wallet will be allocated with 6% of the supply at launch with 4% being burned upon migration, other 2% will be half locked with vesting and the other half will be used for marketing purposes.